 - Use file recovery software.
-This probably won’t work for Solid State Drives (SSD – it is a newer, faster and more expensive type of data-storage devices) but is worth a try if you store your data on a Hard Disc Drive (HDD – older and more common as of yet storage device).
-When you delete a file from your computer – and I mean completely delete: use Shift + Del or empty the Recycle Bin – on SSD it gets wiped from the drive right away.
-On HDD however, it rather gets marked as deleted, and space it occupies on a hard drive – as available for writing, but the data is still there and usually recoverable by special software.
+This probably won’t work for Solid State Drives (SSD – a newer, faster and more expensive type of data-storage devices) but is worth a try if you store your data on a Hard Disc Drive (HDD – an older type of storage device which generally has more capacity).
+When you delete a file from your computer – and I mean completely delete: use Shift + Del or empty the Recycle Bin – on an SSD, it gets wiped from the drive right away.
+On an HDD however, it rather gets marked as deleted, and the space it occupies on a hard drive – as available for writing, but the data is still there and is usually recoverable by special software.
 However, the more you use the computer, especially if you do something that writes new data on the hard drive, the more chance that your deleted file gets overwritten and will be gone for good.
-That is why, in this guide, we will try to recover deleted files (as you remember, ransomware creates an encrypted copy of a file and deletes the original file) without installing anything on a disk.
+That is why, in this guide we will try to recover deleted files (as you remember, ransomware creates an encrypted copy of a file and deletes the original file) without installing anything on a disk.
 Just know that this still might not be enough to successfully recover your files – after all, when ransomware creates encrypted files it writes new information on a disk, possibly on top of files it just deleted.
 This actually depends on how much free space is there on your hard drive: the more free space, the less chance that new data will overwrite the old data.

 Going further, we need to 1) stop ransomware from encrypting files that we recover, if malware is still active; 2) try not to overwrite files deleted by ransomware.
 The best way to do it is disconnect your hard drive and connect it to another computer.
 You will be able to browse all your folders, scan them with antivirus programs, use file recovery software or restore data from Shadow Volume Copies.
 Although it is better to download all tools you’ll need beforehand and disconnect the computer from the Internet before connecting the infected hard drive, just to be safe.